Bachelor's programs

 How long does a bachelor's degree take in Japan?

 Standard Japanese bachelor's degrees are 4 years (8 semesters).
 Medical degrees are 6 years.
-The total time investment for Nepali students typically includes 1–2 years of language school plus 4 years undergraduate = 5–6 years total.
-MEXT undergraduate scholarship recipients have a 5-year program: 1 year intensive Japanese training + 4 years undergraduate degree.
+The total time investment for Nepali students typically includes 1 to 2 years of language school plus 4 years undergraduate, so 5 to 6 years in total.
+MEXT undergraduate scholarship recipients have a 5-year programme: 1 year intensive Japanese training followed by a 4-year undergraduate degree.
+If you enter an English-medium G30 programme directly from Nepal, you skip the language school years and finish the bachelor's in 4 years.
+Plan your timeline around whether your target programme is taught in Japanese or English, and check the specific intake window with each university's international admissions office.

 Can I directly enter a Japanese bachelor's program after my +2 in Nepal?

-Yes — but only into English-medium programs (G30) at universities like Waseda SILS, Sophia FLA, University of Tokyo PEAK.
-These accept TOEFL/IELTS scores instead of Japanese.
-For Japanese-medium programs (the vast majority), you need JLPT N2 first — most Nepali students attend a language school for 1–2 years to achieve this before applying to university.
+Yes, but only into English-medium programmes (G30) at universities like Waseda SILS, Sophia FLA, and University of Tokyo PEAK.
+These accept TOEFL or IELTS scores instead of Japanese, with TOEFL iBT 80 to 100 or IELTS 6.5 to 7.5 typically required.
+Admission is competitive and seat numbers are limited.
+For Japanese-medium programmes, which represent the vast majority of undergraduate places, you need JLPT N2 first, plus EJU scores at most national universities.
+Most Nepali students attend a language school for 1 to 2 years to achieve N2 before applying to Japanese-medium programmes.
+Check your specific programme's admissions page to confirm which track and tests apply.

 What is the EJU and is it required?

-EJU (Examination for Japanese University Admission for International Students) is a standardized test for international students applying to Japanese universities.
-It tests Japanese language proficiency, plus subject knowledge in mathematics, science (for STEM programs), or Japan and the World (for humanities/social sciences).
-Most national universities require EJU for Japanese-medium programs.
-Held twice per year (June and November) at designated locations including Kathmandu.
+EJU (Examination for Japanese University Admission for International Students) is a standardised test for international students applying to Japanese universities.
+It tests Japanese language proficiency, plus subject knowledge in mathematics, science (for STEM programmes), or Japan and the World (for humanities and social sciences).
+Most national universities require EJU for Japanese-medium programmes, and your scores are submitted alongside the university's own entrance exam.
+It is held twice per year (June and November) at designated locations including Kathmandu, so Nepali students can sit it without travelling to Japan.
+English-medium G30 programmes do not require EJU; you submit TOEFL or IELTS scores instead.
+Confirm EJU requirements with each university's international admissions office before you register.

 How affordable is a Japanese bachelor's degree compared to other countries?